-During the first six months of 2016 and 2015, approximately 57% and 47%, respectively, of our sales were to customers outside the United States, principally in Europe and Asia.
+During the first nine months of 2016 and 2015, approximately 59% and 48%, respectively, of our sales were to customers outside the United States, principally in Europe and Asia.
+The increase in the percentage of sales to customers outside the United States was primarily due to the acquisition of PAAL, which is headquartered in Europe.
 We generally seek to charge our customers in the same currency in which our operating costs are incurred.
 However, our financial performance and competitive position can be affected by currency exchange rate fluctuations affecting the relationship between the U.S. dollar and foreign currencies.
 We seek to reduce our exposure to currency fluctuations through the use of forward currency exchange contracts.
 We may enter into forward contracts to hedge certain firm purchase and sale commitments denominated in currencies other than our subsidiaries' functional currencies.